 The Primary Classroom - Ages 3-6

 From birth to age 6, children possess an almost genius-like capacity to absorb information and they have a natural enthusiasm for learning.
 Guided by the Montessori philosophy, our curriculum nurtures the student's innate desire to learn and experience the world around them.
 Our prepared environment allows children freedom within limits and a unique opportunity to reflect upon their own achievements.
-In this setting, they perform meaningful work, a word that describes a physical and mental activity that is chosen by the individual and are allowed to determine consequences for themselves.
+In this setting, the child seeks physical and mental activities to better know and understand themselves and their environment while challenging themselves to acquire new skills and abilities.
 These exercises promote independence, self-knowledge, and confidence.

-Children in our Primary Class focus on developing skills in four principle areas: Practical Life, Sensorial, Language, and Math.
+Children in our Primary Class focus on developing skills in five principle areas: Practical Life, Sensorial, Language, Math and Culture.

 The cornerstone of Practical Life is meaningful activity.
 The Practical Life exercises are simple and ordinary activities, such as pouring water, opening containers, and folding cloths.
 Performing these activities evokes a sense of order and helps develop control of movement and dexterity, sequencing and concentration through inviting and purposeful work.
 The child's self confidence increases as they gain independence and learn to care for themselves.